Abdelmoneim-Moustafa/alx-zero_day/0x03-git/README.md

-This is a project on how to setup your git and github account
+This is a project on how to setup your git and github account.
+Update Readme